This post may contain affiliate links. Please read my disclosure and privacy policy.

 Ta-da!

-The flavors of this enchilada bake are so complex and scrumptious, belying the simplicity of the preparation.
+The flavors of this enchilada bake are complex and scrumptious, belying the simplicity of the preparation.
+The sweet potatoes turn into fork-tender layers, with lots of texture contrast from the beans, corn and kale.

 Ingredients